MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-list.md

 > [!NOTE]
 > You'll need to enable [table permissions](../security/table-permissions.md) to ensure that users will be able to view the data on the lists.

+You can also specify more options using the [Portal Management app](../configure/portal-management-app.md).

 ### Duplicate a list

 You can select the ellipsis (**...**) to duplicate a list, move it up or down within the section, or delete it from the Pages workspace inside design studio.